Jamie Fielding (footballer)

-Jamie Fielding (born 18 August 1999) is an English professional footballer who plays as a defender for Tonbridge Angels.
+Jamie Fielding (born 18 August 1999) is an English professional footballer who plays as a defender for Ebbsfleet United.

 Career

 Hastings United

-Fielding progressed through Eastbourne Borough's youth academy before signing with Isthmian League club Hastings United in 2017.
+Born in Hastings, Fielding progressed through Eastbourne Borough's youth academy before signing with Isthmian League club Hastings United in 2017.
 He joined Little Common of the Southern Combination League Division One on loan to gain first-team experience during the latter stages of 2017.
 He returned to his parent club and made his first-team debut for Hastings at the age of 18, coming on as a 90th-minute substitute in the club's 1–0 victory over Walton Casuals on 17 March 2018.
 Fielding scored his first goal for the club in a 3–1 win away at Chipstead on 7 April 2018.
 He went on to make eight appearances during the remainder of the 2017–18 season.
 The 2018–19 season would prove to be Fielding's breakthrough season in terms of regular first-team appearances; playing 35 times in all competitions, scoring two goals.
 He was named Hasting United's Young Player of the Year at the club's end-of-season awards ceremony.
 Fielding went on a one-week trial with Premier League club Leicester City, although no move materialised.